 United Kingdom’s Top 10 Exports

 The following export product groups categorize the highest dollar value in UK global shipments during 2019.
-Also shown is the percentage share each export category represents in terms of overall exports from Britain.
+Also shown is the percentage share each export category represents in terms of overall exports from Great Britain.

 - Machinery including computers: US$73.3 billion (15.6% of total exports)